Treadmill Preventive Maintenance

 Your treadmill, just like your car is a mechanical device with bearings, motors, and belts.
 Just like your car, your treadmill needs regular maintenance to keep running properly and to prevent a much larger repair bill or replacement down the road.

-One of the questions that I always ask my customers is; “When is the last time that you lubed your running belt and deck?”
-It amazes me how often the answer is; “We’ve never lubed it.”
-Or, they may say that its been years.
+One of the questions that I always ask my customers is: “When is the last time that you lubed your treadbelt and deck?”
+It amazes me how often the answer is: “We’ve never lubed it.”
+Or, they may say that it’s been years.

 You can refer to your treadmill owners manual for proper cleaning, lubrication and adjustment procedures, frequency and proper lubricant.
 You can also have your local treadmill service schedule regular maintenance for you.

-I recommend lubricating your running belt and deck every three months for moderate to heavy use, and every six months for light use.
+I recommend lubricating your treadbelt and deck every three months for moderate to heavy use, and every six months for light use.
 This can greatly extend the life of your treadmill.

 If you do not properly maintain your treadmill in this way you can expect a service call requiring the replacement of one or more of these items sooner than you would have liked.
 Often I need to replace several of these items all on the same call.

-Just like part of the cost of an automobile is proper maintenance, treadmills are exactly the same.
+Just like part of the cost of an automobile is proper maintenance, treadmills are similar.
 The cost of not maintaining either is eventually much higher, either due to the need for major repair or the need for replacement.

 Here are some tips to extend the life of your treadmill:

 1.)
 Lube the deck with the factory recommended lubricant at regular intervals.
-Friction is the number one cause or premature treadmill breakdowns.
+Do not use things like WD-40 or 3-IN-ONE oil, these can ruin your deck and treadbelt.
+Friction is the number one cause or premature treadmill breakdowns (Never lubricate the drive belt).

 2.)
 Either unplug the treadmill from the wall when not in use or turn off the main power switch at the base of the unit if one is present.
 Power surges caused by things like lightning can damage your treadmill.